rnag/dataclass-wizard/README.rst

 dataclass object.

-Note that the ``__repr__`` method, which is implemented by the ``dataclass`` decorator, is still available.
+Note that the ``__repr__`` method, which is implemented by the ``dataclass`` decorator, is also available.
 To invoke the Python object representation of the dataclass instance, you can instead use ``repr(obj)`` or ``f'{obj!r}'``.